 Ryan Howard goes back to the minors hoping to extend career

-In this photo taken Wednesday, May 3, 2017, and provided by the Gwinnett Braves, the Gwinnett Braves' Ryan Howard watches his two-run home run during the fourth inning of a minor league game against the Durham Bulls in Gwinnett.
+In this photo taken Wednesday, May 3, 2017, Gwinnett Braves' Ryan Howard is interviewed before a minor league baseball game against the Durham Bulls in Gwinnett, Ga.
 Howard is an MVP, a World Series champion and once one of baseball's most feared sluggers.

 Add your comments below